Capital One Data Breach Exposed 100 Million Records Through Over-Privileged AWS Edge Infrastructure

 For enterprise risk, the implications are significant:

 The IMDSv2 lesson is also operationally important.
-Based on the analyst direction, enforcing IMDSv2 across the EC2 estate reduces the ability to abuse instance role credentials outside the instance context.
+Enforcing IMDSv2 across the EC2 estate reduces the ability to abuse instance role credentials outside the instance context.
 It is not a complete control against all exfiltration paths, but it raises the attacker’s required level of compromise and materially improves credential containment for EC2-based roles.

 For due diligence and cloud assessments, the key question is clear: can any internet-facing workload directly obtain credentials or permissions that allow access to regulated data stores at scale?
 If the answer is yes, the organisation has both a security problem and a board-level governance problem.